 I’m joining with Go Kiwi Go, an arm of New Zealand’s AFS – of which I was an exchange student some multiple years ago and will check out their various volunteer programs which you can immerse in for two weeks to six months.

 So after a 12 hour flight from Auckland to Guangzhou, China, then two hours to connect to my Kathmandu flight, I ended up having a stressful two more hours at Kathmandu airport trying to file a form to locate my missing luggage that China Southern left in Guangzhou.

 I thankfully had the contact number of Cheryl, the Australian woman who runs the Pokhara volunteer projects I was heading to, and she got a local Nepali colleague to speak to them and I was assured it would be alright!
 (Spoiler: it was alright, it arrived on day 3).

 This is my first time in Kathmandu, or KTM, as the locals call it (which happens to also be the airport code).
-I am going back there on the weekend for three days to have a look around, but for now I am spending 10 days in Lakeside Pokhara with volunteers from all over world coming for between two and 24 weeks to work on various projects, which you can read about in this post.
+I am going back to the big city on the weekend for three days to have a look around and take a flight-seeing trip over Mt Everest (can’t wait!), but for now I am spending 10 days in Lakeside Pokhara with volunteers from all over world coming for between two and 24 weeks to work on various projects, which you can read about in this post.

 My concerns/fears about Nepal before I left New Zealand were:

 - What are the toilets like in Nepal?